What Is YFI v2?

 “Strategies can be submitted by anyone.
 We do have a predefined list of strategies we consider to be the current optimum in the market.
 A strategy can receive rewards from any additional sources other than its core function.
 These additional rewards are split between the governance ecosystem, the yield farmers, and the strategy creator.
 So if your strategy is selected as the highest performing strategy, you receive funds every time the system receives rewards.”

 One of the v2 strategies that has received a lot of popularity is related to the Synthetix (SNX) ecosystem.
-For those of you who don’t know, Synthetix is an Ethereum blockchain based DeFi system and a decentralized exchange platform (DEX).
+For those unaware, Synthetix is an Ethereum blockchain based DeFi system and a decentralized exchange platform (DEX).
 SNX is the token of the ecosystem that generates synthetic assets called Synths; SNX tokens can be bought from multiple crypto exchange platforms.

-The way this strategy works is that you stake your SNX into the yEarn vault, and then the entire farming process is automated, so you just automatically get your rewards after a year (rewards are locked up for the entirety of the first year).
+The way this strategy works is that you stake your SNX into the yEarn vault.
+Then, the entire farming process is automated, so you just automatically get your rewards after a year.
+Rewards do remain locked up for the entirety of the first year though.
 Plus, since every user claims their rewards simultaneously, you get to save up on gas fees.
 However, one condition of this strategy is that you have to keep claiming your rewards every week.

-As for the yields, returns from the YFI version 2 are fairly high, plus since you get to give your input in future governance decisions while also getting returns, if the Yearn ecosystem does become a globally recognized part of the DeFi system in the future, you’d get to have a say in the making of decisions that might just leave an impact on the market as a whole.
-Keep in mind, though, that when you choose to support YFI, you are taking a risk, however small it may be.
+As for the yields, returns from the YFI v2 are fairly high.
+Plus, youget to give your inputs in future governance decisions while also getting returns.
+So if the Yearn ecosystem does become a globally recognized part of the DeFi system in the future, you’d get to have a say in decisions that may just leave an impact on the market as a whole.
+Keep in mind, though, that when you choose to support YFI v2, you are taking a risk, however small it may be.
 For more info on the workings of Yearn.Finance in general and the YFI token in particular, don’t forget to check out their official Twitter page!